tommybobbins/effective-carnival/README.md

 ## Still to do

 * Sync to data bucket from the ec2-instance in the cron jobs
-* Move to private subnets
+* Move to private subnets - currently failed, this has been working earlier, nlb and private subnet problems
-* Download ccaccount.txt from s3:// bucket every minute and apply via  create_user_accounts.sh
+* Download caccount.txt from s3:// bucket every minute and apply via  create_user_accounts.sh
+* Instructions to populate caccount.txt

+## Given enough time

+* Move SFTP accounts to Parameter store or  Dynamo DB sorted by stage